fac27/agency-website/README.md

 ## Learnings
 #### Accessibility
 - [x] Structure a site using semantic HTML to aid accessibility
-- [x] Ensure a web page is readable for screen readers
+- [ ] Ensure a web page is readable for screen readers
-> After having looked at the site using Microsoft Narrator:

-> Alt text reads clearly

-> All headings read clearly

-> Site navigation with tab/arrow keys/enter is possible

 - [x] Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably
 - [x] Use various tools to check that our website meets accessibility criteria
 #### Design
 - [x] Use CSS media queries to ensure our content is always presented effectively on screens of different sizes
 - [x] Demonstrate a mobile-first approach to building a website
+> We considered the mobile-first approach but due to time constraints finally adopted a web-first approach.
 - [x] Use CSS variables to apply repeated colours to HTML elements
+> See .grey-box class
 - [x] Use CSS Flexbox to style children in a single-direction layout (ie a row or a column)
 - [x] Use CSS Grid to style children in two-direction layout
+> We did not include a two-direction layout due to time constraints.
+The "Our Services" features grid layout.
 ### Workflow
 - [x] Ensure our Git commit history tells a coherent story